A lot or a little?

 What parents need to know

-Parents need to know that the movie is rated R for nonstop profanity, violence, drug references, and very explicit sexual references and situations.
+Parents need to know that 8 Mile is a 2002 movie in which Eminem plays a version of himself, chronicling the tremendous difficulties he had to overcome to find success.
+There is nonstop profanity (including frequent use of "f--k," "motherf---er," and the "N" word), violence, drug references, and very explicit sexual references and situations.
 Characters vandalize and burn down an abandoned house, and a character accidentally shoots himself.
 There's a reference to child rape.
 Eminem's character has an unstable mother who's living with a boyfriend his age, and she speaks to her son in very inappropriate ways about her sexual relationship.
 Some viewers will be upset by the neglect of the main character's sister, a little girl who witnesses violence, family fights, a mother who drinks and has sex with a young man, and other abusive situations.
+Homophobic slurs are often used, and even as Eminem's character defends a gay coworker who was insulted by a coworker in the heat of a rap battle, he still uses HIV as a punch line.

 What's the story?

-Loosely based on the real-life story of white rap superstar Eminem, this movie is very much in the tradition of other "poor kid with a dream" stories like Saturday Night Fever and Rocky.
-The structure of these stories is simple: a talented character has to learn to take risks and believe in himself.
-He has some setbacks, but ultimately triumphs.
+Loosely based on the real-life story of white rap superstar Eminem, this movie is very much in the tradition of other "poor kid with a dream" stories such as Saturday Night Fever and Rocky.
+The structure of these stories is simple: A talented character has to learn to take risks and believe in himself.
+He has some setbacks but ultimately triumphs.

 Is it any good?

-Despite 8 MILE's top behind-the-scenes talent like director Curtis Hanson and producer Brian Grazer, this movie's primary appeal will be to the fans Eminem already has.
+Despite 8 MILE's top behind-the-scenes talent such as director Curtis Hanson and producer Brian Grazer, this movie's primary appeal will be to the fans Eminem already has.